coopbri/substrata/README.md

 <hr>

 ## Overview
 Substrata is a highly opinionated set of templates that I use for projects.
+Each template is designed to be self-sufficient and isolated.

 - `api`: Backend APIs
   - `graphql`: GraphQL APIs